Growyourbrand.net Reference notes on brand consequence May 2026

 Source mark Zoom Communications logo from Wikimedia Commons

-Archive visual Editorial illustration of video-call tiles, security locks, and a 90-day trust plan
+Archive visual Premium editorial archive still-life of video-call tile contact sheets, security lock diagrams, and a 90-day trust reset plan

 Zoom source mark from Wikimedia Commons paired with The Brand Archive rights-safe archive visual.